Boeing Could Pause 737 Production If MAX Saga Drags On

-WASHINGTON—As Boeing weighs its options for managing the 737 MAX supply chain until the grounded model is back in service, the U.S. manufacturer may consider pausing production completely if circumstances continue to delay the narrowbody’s return, Boeing executives said.
-“As our efforts to support the 737 MAX’s safe return-to-service continue, we will continue to assess our production plans,” Boeing CEO Dennis Muilenburg said during the company’s ...
+WASHINGTON—Boeing may temporarily pause its 737 MAX production line if circumstances continue to delay the narrowbody’s return, the company’s chief executive said July 24.
+“As our efforts to support the 737 MAX’s safe return-to-service continue, we will continue to assess our production plans,” Boeing CEO Dennis Muilenburg said during the company’s second-quarter (Q2) earnings call.
+“Should our estimate of the anticipated return-to-service ...

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.